DarkLord76865/Rename-Random/README.md

 # Rename-Random
-Randomly renames files in same folder
+Randomly renames files in the same folder

 ### **!!!CAUTION!!!**